 I subsequently became a contributing editor to Reader’s Digest, where I wrote cover stories on people such as Phil McGraw and Uma Thurman, and brought the magazine’s editorial team to meet with all of the New York publishers and their Subsidiary Rights associates.
 It was a wonderful education to be “on the other side of the fence” so to speak; becoming an author of both a book and magazine pieces, as well as being part of the team of selling books for subsidiary rights, gave me a much broader landscape from which to understand the business.

 Then one day within that first year of working for Reader’s Digest, the wonderful Carol Mann said to me, ” Laura, you are one of the best editors of your generation.
 If you don’t want to do that any more, then come be an agent with me.
 You’ll still be doing a lot of editorial work.”
-And so it was- and is.
+And so it was- for almost 20 years.
 And yes, I still do a ton of editorial work- my truest passion.
 I also have my own literary agency.